 You can check it out here: How to make perfect yellow rice with turmeric & brown rice

 If you go to that page, I go into detail about how to get delightful, perfectly cooked individual grains of rice that don’t clump together.
-A wonderful accompaniment to this Sweet Potato Curry recipe.
+A perfect accompaniment to this vegan sweet potato curry

 Sweet potato, tomato, and coconut.
 Right there!
-Marriage made in heaven.
+A marriage made in heaven.

 I am using a quick one-pot method.
-No faffing about required what-so-ever.
+No faffing about is required whatsoever.
 Everything just goes in the pot – it cooks – it dances – divine alchemy happens – and then you get to enjoy it.
 Yum!

 If you are using organic sweet potatoes then just leave the skins on.
 Give them a quick wash, chop ’em into small cubes and it won’t take long at all.

-Sweet potatoes work particularly week in curry to balance out the curry spices.
+Sweet potatoes work particularly well in curries with their gentle sweetness that balances out the curry spices.
 They also cook quickly and after falling apart ever so slightly, add to the thickening, creamy effect of the sauce.

-A tip for cooking chickpeas… Cook a whole pan full in advance and then freeze them in batches.
+Cook a whole pan full in advance and then freeze them in batches.
 In that way, they are easy to take out and use in recipes in the amounts that you require.
+If you want to learn all about bulk cooking chickpeas check out my guide here: How to cook chickpeas from scratch and freeze them for later

 Alternatively, if you are just using them every once in a while you could buy a carton or can of chickpeas.
 In England, organic chickpeas (pre-cooked) are usually just chickpeas and water (no other ingredients) – in other countries, they may have the odd extra thing added.

 This recipe features in my book (recipe also below).
-I have in on special offer on my website and send out signed copies with international shipping myself.
+I have in on special offer on my website and send out signed copies myself.
 Please consider purchasing a copy to support my site here…

 - 1 kg sweet potatoes (about 3 large sweet potatoes)